-Technology Elements
+Table of Technology Layer Elements

-Process Technology Process A sequence of technology behaviors that achieves a specific result.
+Communication Network A Technology Function A technology function represents a collection of technology behavior that can be performed by a node.
+Technology Process A technology process represents a sequence of technology behaviors that achieves a specific result.
 Technology Interaction A technology interaction represents a unit of collective technology behavior performed by (a collaboration of) two or more nodes.
 Technology Event A technology event represents a technology state change.
-Technology Service Technology Service A Technology Service A A technology service represents an explicitly defined exposed technology behavior.
-Artifact A An artifact represents a piece of data that is used or produced in a software development process, or by deployment and operation of an IT system.
+Technology Service A technology service represents an explicitly defined exposed technology behavior.
+Artifact An artifact represents a piece of data that is used or produced in a software development process, or by deployment and operation of an IT system.